catalystdao/catalyst/evm/README.md

 - `solc <path-to-contract> --base-path node_modules`

+### Slither

+*[Slither](https://github.com/crytic/slither) is a Solidity static analysis framework written in Python 3.
+It runs a suite of vulnerability detectors, prints visual information about contract details, and provides an API to easily write custom analyses.
+Slither enables developers to find vulnerabilities, enhance their code comprehension, and quickly prototype custom analyses.*

+Catalyst has been analyzed using Slither and no major bugs was found.
+To rerun the analytics, run:

+`slither contracts/<>.sol --solc-remaps @openzeppelin=node_modules/@openzeppelin --solc-args "--optimize --optimize-runs 1000" --exclude naming-convention`

+For each contract. `slither .` does not work.

 ### Vyper

 To compile vyper contracts directly, the correct Vyper version should be installed independently of this project. eth-brownie depends on the newest version of Vyper, which the contracts might not be compatible with.